| | | |

 Can I use eggs for this recipe?
 If so, how many?

 I get this question a lot, so I'm going to start including this exchange in my recipes whenever possible.
-For this recipe, you will want to replace the 2 tbsp of flax meal and the 4 tbsp of water with 2 large eggs.
-However, my advice is to give the flax a go- it's undetectable in this recipe and provides ample binding power and moisture to this recipe, same as eggs would!
+For this recipe, you will want to replace the 2 tablespoon of flax meal and the 4 tablespoon of water with 2 large eggs.
+However, my advice is to give the flax a go- it's undetectable in this recipe and provides ample binding power and moisture to this recipe, same as eggs would.

 Can I use spelt or whole wheat flour in exchange for the all purpose flour?